 Carson Tavenner （泰卡森）is a member of the National Committee for US-China Relations and a retired US Air Force officer with thirteen years of experience serving the Pacific Command.
 His association with China began much earlier, in 1986, when he initiated one of the early sister-school relationships in Washington State, between Puyallup High School and Nankai Middle School in Chongqing.
 He is a 1991 graduate of the US Air Force Academy and a 2000 graduate of the University of Washington’s Henry M. Jackson School of International Studies Masters program.
 Currently he teaches Global Studies: China at Everett Community College.
 He has also taught world and East Asian history at the U.S. Air Force Academy, teaches leadership and teamwork in China through outdoor leadership programs, and is the Director of 爱世界 (Love the World), a non-profit bringing leadership and English training to needy Chinese communities.

-Dianxiong Wang (王殿雄) is a 4th year International Studies student from University of California, Irvine.
+Wang Dianxiong (王殿雄) is a 4th year undergraduate student at the University of California, Irvine majoring in International Studies.
 He was born in China and came to the US in 2014.
-He has been actively contributing, volunteering, and interning in both China and America.
-He applied for this internship because of the school graduation requirement and his interest in America-China relations.
-He hopes to learn from the internship with the Tai Initiative and use them in the future.
+He has actively contributed, volunteered, and interned in both China and America.
+He has been researching for TI the provision of international staff positions in city government structures of the American Midwest and hopes to learn more about the America-China relationship.

 Board of Advisors